Honda XR series: XR650R

-XR 650L
+XR650L

 The Honda XR650L is a street/trail bike that is more similar to the XR 600R than to the XR 650R.
 It has a steel tube frame as opposed to an aluminum spar frame like in the XR 650R.
 It also has an air-cooled 644 cc SOHC dry-sump single-cylinder four-stroke engine similar except for an increased displacement to the XR 600R, unlike the totally redesigned XR 650R that has a liquid-cooled 649 cc SOHC dry-sump single-cylinder four-stroke engine.

 The 644 cc engine first appeared in the NX650 Dominator in 1988 which makes it the longest produced RFVC engine made by Honda.
 With a headlight, taillight, turn signals, mirrors, smog system, revised exhaust system and a 2.8 gallon gas tank with 0.6 gal reserve, the 650L has a 349 lb wet weight.

 The Honda XR650L is one of the longest running unchanged production models in the history of motorcycling and is still available today exactly as the 1992 model specifications.